joksulainen/LTL-Discord-Bot/README.md

 ## How to contribute or continue work

 1. Install Python 3.11 and pipenv package via pip.
 Not much needs to be said here.
-1. Install project dependencies using `pipenv install` in project directory.
+1. Install project dependencies by running `pipenv install` in project directory.
 1. Off you go to contribute or whatever it is that you will do.